-“The 960 Grid” has always had a very close connection to “The Blueprint Grid”, however they do have a lot of differences.
-To begin with, “Blueprint” has an in depth set-up for typography, whereas “The 960 Grid” set-up only has minimal typography in place for a guideline rather than a shipped set-up.
-Personally I prefer this approach, because both grid systems were released several years ago and the web typography front has changed rapidly, therefore “The 960 Grid” allows for more flexibility when using modern typography in designs.
+The 960 grid has always had a very close connection to “The Blueprint Grid”, but they do have a lot of differences.
+To begin with, Blueprint has an in-depth setup for typography, whereas the 960 grid system setup only has minimal typography in place for a guideline rather than a shipped setup.
+I prefer this approach, because both grid systems were released some years ago and the web typography front has changed rapidly.
+Therefore the 960 grid system allows for more flexibility when using modern typography in designs.

-Another notable feature in “The 960 Grid” framework is the lack of Pull Quotes in the set-up.
-Nathan Smith (creator of “The 960 Grid”) states:
+Another notable feature in the 960 grid framework is the lack of pull quotes in the setup.
+Nathan Smith (creator of the 960 grid) states:

-“Those are things I rarely use, and I consider that to be a bit more design and contextually content oriented than related to page layout and prototyping.”
+Those are things I rarely use, and I consider that to be a bit more design and contextually content oriented than related to page layout and prototyping.

-I’m not entirely sure about the Pull/Push Quote design, and frankly, I get slightly put off by their appearance in websites, because it makes me feel like someone is over compensating.
-In addition, if the Pull/Push Quote design is produced without much thought or guidance, it can really pull the overall design of a website down.
+I’m not entirely sure about the pull/push quote design, and frankly, I get slightly put off by their appearance in websites, because it makes me feel like someone is over compensating.
+In addition, if the pull/push quote design is produced without much thought or guidance, it can really pull the overall design of a website down.
 However, I do understand that it is a popular design element in modern websites, so appreciate Blueprint’s inclusion of a template for the feature.

-Other Grid Systems & Further Reading
+Other Grid Systems and Further Reading

 There are loads of grid systems available for use.
 It’s all about personal opinion, so if you’re looking for grid systems, there’s only one place to go: The Grid System.

 For further reading, here’s a small list of articles that cover the grid systems I’ve talked about in more depth: